Dylonni/42_IOT/p3/README.md

 Feel free to try and discover the UI !
 If you want to test the deployment features, here are simple tests that you can do :

-- Curl your app to get his message
-- Go to your watched repository.
+- Go to your currently watched repository.
 - Inside **`deployment.yaml`**, modify **`wil42/playground:v2`** to **`wil42/playground:v1`** or vice versa.
 - Refresh your ArgoCD page.

-You should see old pods getting destroyed (thanks to prune : true) and ArgoCD deploying and syncing with your new app (taking v1 or v2 images) !
+You should see old pods getting destroyed (thanks to prune : true) and ArgoCD deploying and syncing with your new app (taking v1 or v2 docker images) !

 You can also check these changes with **curl**: